Sammy3000/my-portfolio/README.md

 # 📖 portfolio<a name="about-project"></a>

-Simple open portfolio using react
+My portfolio built using react js.

 ### Screenshots